 There is a true story of a group of Italian women who would take these notes written to Juliet and reply back to them, which is a lovely gesture of kindness towards those seeking advice and help from one of the greatest lovers in literature.
-In fact, the letter at the very beginning of this article was one such letter written to Juliet.
-The book Letters to Juliet by Lise and Ceil Friedman displays many more of these love notes and makes for a heartwarming read.
-I’ve also picked out my best letters to Juliet in this post for you.
+In fact, the extract at the very beginning of this article was part of one such letter written to Juliet.

 There are also lots of love graffiti notes on the walls leading to the courtyard to bring us into the more modern age, which help to give you the idea of just how many people visit this courtyard and house.

 One point about visiting Juliet’s house is that it can be a place completely swarming with people.
 As it’s only a small courtyard with a narrow walkway leading to it, you may find that getting the best photos is a little difficult to do.
-But it’s still somewhere worthwhile coming to when seeing the romantic side of Verona.
+But it’s still somewhere worthwhile coming to when you’ve got one day in Verona to spare.

 Leading your walk away from Juliet’s house, you will find Piazza dei Signori, off to the side of the more famous Piazza Erbe.

-Piazza dei Signori has a statue of Dante in its centre and with Dante being a philosopher and poet, it seems fitting to include a visit to his statue on your romantic walk.
+Piazza Dei Signori has a statue of Dante in its centre and with Dante being a philosopher and poet, it seems fitting to include a visit to his statue in this romantic itinerary.
 But this wouldn’t be the only reason for coming here.
-Piazza dei Signori also has an iconic building here with cream and terracotta walls.
+Piazza Dei Signori also has an iconic building here with cream and terracotta walls.

 My suggestion would be to sit near the Dante statue and marvel at this building whilst you contemplate the finer things in life such as love, happiness and living in the moment.

-Similarly to Venice, Verona is also home to plenty of beautiful bridges across its emerald canal that are both pleasing to look at but also hold much history behind them.
+Similarly to Venice, Verona is also home to plenty of beautiful bridges across its emerald canal that are both pleasing to look at but also have a lot of history related to them.

 Some of my favourite views of Verona were seen from Ponte Pietro, such as this distant mansion high in the hills partially hidden behind fir trees.
 I could just imagine someone like Juliet’s parents living there and surveying the land below.

-Despite Ponte Pietro having its merits, it is Ponte Scaligero that is the most famous of the Veronese bridges as it is connected to the old defence system of Castelvecchio.
+Despite Ponte Pietro having its merits, it is Ponte Scaligero that is the most famous of the Veronese bridges as it’s connected to the old defence system of Castelvecchio.
 With the strong, square features, this is an iconic bridge and fort that are both worth exploring.

 My advice would be to watch the sunset from the top of Teatro Romano and then take an evening walk along the canal towards Ponte Scaligero and Castelvecchio.